 Drop with a Grade of W from All NIC Courses

-To drop all courses with a grade of W, a student must login to their MyNIC account, access Self Service, and drop all of their courses.
+To drop all courses with a grade of W, a student must login to their MyNIC account, access Self-Service, and drop all of their courses.
 Students who do not meet the published deadline date for that term may petition the Admissions and Academic Standards Committee if there are compelling and extraordinary reasons.
-In such circumstances, a student must petition the Admissions and Academic Standards Committee for a late drop with a grade of W using the form available in the Registrar’s Office.
+In such circumstances, a student must petition for a late drop with a grade of W using the form available in Cardinal Central.

 Students having correct addresses on file is vital for college records.
-Students who change their address should update their information through their MyNIC account or notify the Registrar’s Office.
+Students who change their address should update their information through their MyNIC account or notify Cardinal Central.

 Letter grades are used to indicate a student’s quality of achievement in a given course.
 Each of the grades are also assigned an equivalency number, which is used to compute grade point averages: